What Every Parent Should Know About Food and Behavior Problems

 “But there were times when she’d fall apart—screaming and yelling and so angry that nothing I said or did could console her.”
 Just the terrible twos?
 Overtiredness?
 Playing with certain friends?
 Brown ruled out the possibilities one by one until she made the connection.

 “Once a week, we’d go to the bank, where Chloe would get a lollipop.
 An hour later, she’d be a complete emotional mess.”
 Brown noticed the same pattern after cookie binges and birthday parties.
 “I should have known,” she says in hindsight.
 “I get cranky after eating sugar.
 I just didn’t think about my child having the same issue.”

 I don’t want the food I feed my kids to cause them to misbehave.
 That’s frustrating for them but even more for me since I’m outnumbered 7 to 1.
 I want to give them the best chances to do well, excel and learn!
 So, the food I feed them is of utmost importance to me.
-I really try hard to feed them well.
+I really try hard to feed them well to reduce behavior problems.